-- Complete a Request for Accommodations form - Your established medical provider must complete an ESA form and submit it directly to the SAS office - Interview with the Director of Student Accessibility Services - Once the SAS (Student Accessibility Services) Office has received the necessary documentation, the request and documentation will be reviewed to confirm the eligibility of the ESA accommodation.
+Once the SAS (Student Accessibility Services) Office has received the necessary documentation, the request and documentation will be reviewed to confirm the eligibility of the ESA accommodation.

-If the accommodation is approved, Residence Life and the student will be notified to continue the process.
-Students will be required to attend an appointment with their professional staff member in Residence Life (Associate or Assistant Director of Residence Life) and the Director of SAS to finalize the approval.
-This will be set up by the Director of SAS.
+Once the accommodation is approved, Residence Life and the student will be notified to continue the process.
+Students will be required to attend an appointment with their professional staff member in Residence Life and professional staff member in SAS to finalize the approval.
+This will be set up by the SAS office.
 At this meeting, individuals will review the reasonableness/appropriateness of the animal regarding campus housing and ESA policies (listed below).
 A Simpson College Animal Agreement Form will be completed during this time and the ESA Guidelines Poster will be presented to the student for posting in their room.